- Chart

 Overview

-The Vanguard Russell 2000 Index Fund ETF (VTWO) seeks to track the investment results of the Russell 2000 Index, a benchmark for small-cap U.S. equities.
-It offers broad exposure to the small-cap segment, focusing on companies with relatively small market capitalizations.
-Its investment strategy is passive, aiming to mirror the index's performance.
+The Vanguard Russell 2000 Index Fund ETF Shares (VTWO) seeks to track the performance of the Russell 2000 Index.
+It offers broad exposure to the small-cap U.S. equity market, which is often considered a growth-oriented segment of the stock market.
+The investment strategy is passive, aiming to replicate the holdings of its underlying index.

 Reputation and Reliability